signadot/routesapi/docs/sandbox-routing.md

 The purpose of the Routes API is to provide access to the routing rules which coordinate requests for sandboxes in a cluster.
-As sandboxes are intended for testing and development, they change frequently and so such routing rules are typically much more dynamic and volatile than baseline routing configuraion.
+As sandboxes are intended for testing and development, they change frequently and so such routing rules are typically much more dynamic and volatile than baseline routing configuration.

 ## Origin and Destination Routing